 In November 1988, Dr. Cynthia moved to Mae Sot.
 She wanted to set up a center for students needing somewhere to stay or requiring referral for further medical care.
 Mae Sot had a hospital where this could be done and from this time the Clinic began to develop a referral system with the local hospital which continues today.

 In February 1989, she was offered a dilapidated building with bare dirt floors on the outskirts of Mae Sot.
 Here, Dr. Cynthia went to work.
 Her makeshift clinic had few supplies and less money.
 She improvised by sterilizing her few precious instruments in a rice cooker and solicited medicine and food from Catholic relief workers working in the area.
 She and her companions lived simply and worked hard to treat the increasing number of patients coming to the clinic with malaria, respiratory disease and diarrhea as well as gunshot wounds and landmine injuries.
 Malaria cases are still one of the most common diseases treated by the Mae Tao Clinic.

 The Clinic’s facilities and activities continue to grow.
-Currently, between 400 -500 people on average come to the clinic each day, and there is a staff of about 700 providing comprehensive health services and child protection services.
-Total caseload exceeds 115,000 cases annually with a client number of over 75,000 per year.
+Currently, between 250 -400 people on average come and are treated at the clinic each day, and there is a staff of about 400 providing comprehensive health services, health training and child protection services.
+Total caseload exceeds 95,000 cases annually.